Thomson Mason: Career

 Upon returning to Virginia, Mason was admitted to the Virginia bar and developed a private legal practice.
-After marrying Mary King Barnes (d.
-1771), the daughter of Col. Barnes of Leonardtown, Maryland across the Potomac River and a major local slave trader, Thomson Mason represented his father-in-law's interests in America during his frequent trips to England.
+After marrying Mary King Barnes, the daughter of Col. Barnes of Leonardtown, Maryland, across the Potomac River and a major local slave trader, Thomson Mason represented his father-in-law's interests in America during his frequent trips to England.
 In 1758 he also became Barnes' partner in some of the voyages in which Virginia or Maryland tobacco was shipped to Europe and slaves imported from Africa on the return journey.

 Voters in Stafford County elected Mason several times as a burgess in the House of Burgesses.
 He served alongside Thomas Ludwell Lee in the 1756-1761 session, but neither man won re-election.
 Stafford County voters then elected (and re-elected) Mason to represent them along with John Alexander from 1766 until 1772, when he was replaced by Yelverton Peyton.

 In 1760, Mason had purchased a plantation he would call Raspberry Plain in Loudoun County, Virginia, which he operated (like Chopowamsic) using enslaved labor.
 Thomson built the mansion at Raspberry Plain in 1771, moved there after his first wife's death, and gained a reputation as a good host.
 Shortly before his death, Thomson Mason owned 47 slaves in Loudoun County.
 Upon Thomson's death, his eldest son Stevens Thomson Mason inherited Raspberry Plain.

-Thus, during the First Virginia Revolutionary Convention in 1774, Mason represented Loudoun County, together with fellow plantation owners Francis Peyton and Josias Clapham.
+Thus, during the First Virginia Revolutionary Convention in 1774, Mason represented Loudoun County, together with Francis Peyton and Josias Clapham.
 However, Thomson Mason became the only delegate to oppose a nonimportation resolution, and decided to retire from public life, citing ill health.
 Nonetheless, his firstborn son and heir, Stevens Thomson Mason, served with distinction in the Continental Army.